Gemini 3.0 Flash vs Muse Spark

 | Release gap | Gemini 3.0 Flash shipped 112 days before Muse Spark | |

-Gemini 3.0 Flash leads Muse Spark on 2 of the 2 benchmarks they both report (SWE-Bench Verified, GPQA Diamond).
+Muse Spark leads Gemini 3.0 Flash on 5 of the 8 benchmarks they both report.
 Gemini 3.0 Flash shipped 112 days before Muse Spark, so benchmark comparisons should account for the intervening progress.

 Published specifications for these two models are limited — see each model page for the latest details.